32h8/myrsa/README.md

 # myrsa

 Tool for file encryption using RSA algorithm without padding (aka “textbook RSA”).
 Written in Haskell.
 Note: This is an experimental tool for educational purposes.
-Input is processed in chunks.
-The size of last chunk is appended to output in plaintext.
+Encryption input is processed in blocks of max size 255 bytes.
+The last block might be filled using [method from PKCS #7](https://datatracker.ietf.org/doc/html/rfc2315#section-10.3).

 ## Examples